vogelito/glacierprotocol/_docs/overview/attack-surface.md

 ### Physical failures

-* Two paper keys are stolen by an attacker
+* M paper keys are stolen by an attacker
 * All (or all but one) paper keys are lost or destroyed
 * An attacker with physical line-of-sight to the laptop takes a photo of the screen while sensitive data is displayed
 * Malware on the quarantined machines writes sensitive data to persistent media (USB or laptop hard drive) AND the hardware is physically stolen afterward

-### Glacier protocol failures
+### CryptoGlacier protocol failures
-* Glacier hosting (i.e. DNS, Github, website hosting, etc.) is compromised to inject weaknesses into the protocol documentation or GlacierScript
+* CryptoGlacier hosting (i.e. DNS, Github, website hosting, etc.) is compromised to inject weaknesses into the protocol documentation or CryptoGlacierScript
 * Protocol delivery is compromised (e.g. with a man-in-the-middle attack on the user's computer or network) to deliver or display a weakened version of the protocol documentation or software
 * Protocol hardcopy is compromised (e.g. by malware to alter the user's hardcopy as it is printed)
-* A flaw in GlacierScript causes sensitive data to be leaked or flawed
+* A flaw in CryptoGlacierScript causes sensitive data to be leaked or flawed
 * Human error during protocol execution
 * Design failure in the protocol misses or inadequately addresses a risk